gilmoreorless/double-30-overs/src/index.md

     ybounds="15,45">
     IMAGE: A graph of scores from test-playing nations.
 </odi-graph>
-<odi-graph graph-title="Associate nations and special teams"
+<odi-graph graph-title="Associates and others¬Associate nations and special teams"
     filter="team=!(Australia,England,South Africa,West Indies,Zimbabwe,New Zealand,India,Sri Lanka,Pakistan,Bangladesh)"
     ybounds="15,45">
     IMAGE: A graph of scores from non-test-playing nations.